 Basel's Old Town is one of the prettiest and most intact in the whole of Europe.
 However, the city is also open to the new.
 In the last decades the city has grown into a veritable Mecca for lovers of architecture.
 Today the Basel region contains buildings designed by no fewer than twelve Pritzker Prize-winning architect.

-The Rhine is Life
+The River Rhine

 The Rhine is the true lifeblood of Basel and the city's enduring landmark.
 As one of the most important trading routes, it has had a huge influence on the development of the city.